7 Best Affordable Condo Insurance Companies of 2026

 Amica Mutual: Best Condo Insurance for Customer Service

-If your condo was damaged by a fire, you need to know that your condominium insurance company will be there for you, providing stellar customer service and quick claims processing.
+If a fire damages your condo, you need to know that your condominium insurance company will be there for you, providing stellar customer service and quick claims processing.

 Amica offers the best customer service of any widely available condo insurer in the country.